mrampton/syllabus/queryoptproblems-solutions.md

         We can combine our guesses for a1 and a2:
         1000 * 1/100 * 0.1 = 1

-Now, assuming we have a b+tree primary index on a1 with fanout 10 (question didn't originally specify fanout), what is the cost in number of pages to
+Now, assuming we have a b+tree primary index on a1 with fanout 10, what is the cost in number of pages to

 1. Read all records in R?